Tourism New Zealand

+In undertaking this promotion, it has a stated objective to contribute to New Zealand's well-being across four pillars: the Economy, Nature, Culture, and Society.

 History

 New Zealand was the first country to dedicate a government department to tourism.
 In 1901, the Department of Tourist and Health Resorts came into being.
 Through most of the 20th century, its role was tactical - running hotels and putting together itineraries around New Zealand as well as advertising.
 The organisation now known as Tourism New Zealand focuses on marketing New Zealand.

 International tourism has grown to become New Zealand's largest earner of foreign exchange, pumping around NZD14.5 billion annually into the nation's economy.
 Over 3.4 million visitors arrive in the country every year.

 To achieve the best results Tourism New Zealand focuses marketing activity in core markets.
 The largest number of international visitors to New Zealand arrive from Australia, China and the USA.

 In October 2017 Lonely Planet named New Zealand in the Top 10 countries to visit in 2018.

+Prior to the Covid-19 Pandemic tourism was New Zealand's single largest export industry, adding approximately 40.9 billion dollars to the economy and directly employing approximately 8.4% of New Zealand's total workforce.

+Leadership

+As a Crown Entity, Tourism New Zealand is governed by a board chaired by Jamie Tuuta, who work alongside an executive team led by Chief Executive René de Monchy to promote New Zealand in key markets as a visitor destination.
+As part of the wider Tourism sector which includes the Ministry of Business, Innovation and Employment as well as numerous Regional Tourism Organisations their priorities are set by the Minister of Tourism, Louise Upston.

 "100% Pure New Zealand"

 The main marketing tool of Tourism New Zealand is the award-winning "100% Pure New Zealand" campaign, which had its ten-year anniversary in 2009.

 The brand has attracted debate at times from scientists such as Mike Joy, environmentalists, and the Green Party who see the 100% Pure brand as an environmental statement.

 Tourism New Zealand markets New Zealand using the 100% Pure New Zealand marketing campaign.